-Purpose Function Definition Characteristics Commuting Transport A regular trip made to a place of work or study Most trips are under 10 km with few over 20 km Skill levels vary from novice primary school riders to experienced road riders Commuter trips are generally made alone or in small groups Riders may be carrying bags with clothes, laptops etc. Riders may carry repair kits All-day secure bicycle parking is required Shower and change facilities are often required Trips may be combined with a public transport trip to extend the range of the trip Utility Transport A trip made to a particular destination such as a shop restaurant, friend's house etc. Most trips are under 5 km with very few over 10 km Skill levels vary from a novice primary school student to an experienced road rider Utility trips are generally made alone or in small groups Riders may be carrying bags with shopping, clothes etc. Riders are less likely to carry repair equipment Short-term bicycle parking is required Shower and change facilities not required Trips may be combined with a public transport trip to extend range of trip Training Recreation not serve a transport purpose and is primarily taken to provide high- intensity training Training trips may be taken as an individual rider or in known as 'pelotons', where riders tend to ride two-abr in multiple rows.
-Pelotons seek to remain visible and predictable to other road users by placing the group in centre of travel lanes, particularly if no appropriate roa shoulder is available Training riders usually carry a repair kit but do not ten a bicycle lock.
-They tend not to use bicycle parking fa Touring Transport recreation A ride that is conducted over more than one day and has a tourism function younger or inexperienced Most trips are over 20 km with some over 100 km (per day) Rider skill levels are usually intermediate to advanced Bicycles are often laden with luggage to allow multi-day travel Riders will almost always carry a repair kit Overnight bicycle parking is required at the accommodation Shower and change facilities are required at the accommodation Trips may include public transport trips at the start and end or to avoid sections of the route that are impassable by bicycle Recreation Recreation A ride that does not serve a transport function (no destination) but is not used for high-intensity training (e.g. sports riding) Trip length may vary greatly depending on the level of experience of the rider Skill levels vary from a novice primary school student to an experienced road rider Riders may or may not carry repair equipment Short-term bicycle parking is sometimes required Shower and change facilities are not required Trips may include a car or public transport trip at one or both ends to allow riders to ride to a preferred location
+Purpose Function Definition Characteristics Commuting Transport A regular trip made to a place of work or study Most trips are under 10 km with few over 20 km Skill levels vary from novice primary school riders to experienced road riders Commuter trips are generally made alone or in small groups Riders may be carrying bags with clothes, laptops etc. Riders may carry repair kits All-day secure bicycle parking is required Shower and change facilities are often required Trips may be combined with a public transport trip to extend the range of the trip Utility Transport A trip made to a particular destination such as a shop restaurant, friend's house etc. Most trips are under 5 km with very few over 10 km Skill levels vary from a novice primary school student to an experienced road rider Utility trips are generally made alone or in small groups Riders may be carrying bags with shopping, clothes etc. Riders are less likely to carry repair equipment Short-term bicycle parking is required Shower and change facilities not required Trips may be combined with a public transport trip to extend range of trip Training Recreation A trip that does not serve a transport purpose and is primarily taken to provide high- intensity training Training trips are usually over longer distances, sometimes more than 100 km Training trips may be taken as an individual rider or in groups known as 'pelotons', where riders tend to ride two-abreast and in multiple rows.
+Pelotons seek to remain visible and predictable to other road users by placing the group in the centre of travel lanes, particularly if no appropriate road shoulder is available Training riders usually carry a repair kit but do not tend to carry a bicycle lock.
+They tend not to use bicycle parking facilities Training riders tend to be more advanced riders but can also be younger or inexperienced Touring Transport recreation A ride that is conducted over more than one day and has a tourism function Most trips are over 20 km with some over 100 km (per day) Rider skill levels are usually intermediate to advanced Bicycles are often laden with luggage to allow multi-day travel Riders will almost always carry a repair kit Overnight bicycle parking is required at the accommodation Shower and change facilities are required at the accommodation Trips may include public transport trips at the start and end or to avoid sections of the route that are impassable by bicycle Recreation Recreation A ride that does not serve a transport function (no destination) but is not used for high-intensity training (e.g. sports riding) Trip length may vary greatly depending on the level of experience of the rider Skill levels vary from a novice primary school student to an experienced road rider Riders may or may not carry repair equipment Short-term bicycle parking is sometimes required Shower and change facilities are not required Trips may include a car or public transport trip at one or both ends to allow riders to ride to a preferred location